BKWLD/vue-in-viewport-mixin/README.md

 	</large-copy>
 	```

-* Use data values _within_ your component to trigger transitions (or do othter things):
+* Use data values _within_ your component to trigger transitions (or do other things):
 	```html
 	<div class='.large-copy'>
 		<transition name='fade'>